Okay, let me ask you this – “What acoustic guitar would you buy if you had $3000 right now?”

 - It’s absolutely beautiful

-- Temperature changes might affect some few units more than usual
+- Temperature changes might affect a few units more than usual

 - Can be quite big for some people